What is a Fraud Detection Graph Database?

 Make explainability part of the system

 Regulators and internal teams need more than scores—they need to know why an account was flagged.
-Use subgraph visualizations and path tracing to explain why.
-With TigerGraph, every detection can be traced back to the nodes and edges that triggered it.
+Use subgraph visualizations and path tracing to explain why

 Keep the data in the graph

 Exporting data for offline scoring breaks context and adds latency.
-With TigerGraph, run all detection logic—including feature engineering, scoring, and alerting—inside the graph engine itself.
+Optimally, your detection logic, including feature engineering, scoring, and alerting, should happen inside the graph engine itself.
 That’s how you get real-time insights with full relational context intact.

 Together, these practices turn graph technology from a visualization tool into a production-ready fraud detection engine—already powering real-time systems at scale across finance, insurance, and digital commerce.

 Graph-based fraud detection offers huge advantages—but it also introduces operational challenges.
 Many teams struggle to integrate graph into production, not because the value isn’t clear, but because their tools and data pipelines aren’t built for it.
-Here’s how TigerGraph addresses the most common blockers:
+Here are the most common blockers:

 Challenge 1: Fragmented data breaks detection